quux00/mybatis-koans/README.md

     $ mvn clean verify -P run-test-koans-pg -D koanName=Koan03
     $ mvn clean verify -P run-test-koans-mysql -D koanName=Koan04

+To run all the tests for a given database, leave off the -D target:

+    $ mvn clean verify -P run-test-koans-h2

-Ideally, among all the verbage that maven spits out, you will see output that includes this:
+Ideally, among all the verbiage that maven spits out, you will see output that includes this:

     [INFO] H2 server spawned at tcp://localhost:9092
     [INFO]